-As noted above, under the CMIP5 strategy6 there are two distinct foci of the model experiments: 1) near-term simulations (10- to 30-years), some of which will be initialized with observed ocean state and sea-ice, and 2) long-term (century time-scale) simulations initialized from the end of freely evolving simulations of the historical period, which will be carried out with atmosphere-ocean global climate models (AOGCMs), which in some cases may be coupled to a carbon cycle model.
+As noted above, under the CMIP5 strategy there are two distinct foci of the model experiments: 1) near-term simulations (10- to 30-years), some of which will be initialized with observed ocean state and sea-ice, and 2) long-term (century time-scale) simulations initialized from the end of freely evolving simulations of the historical period, which will be carried out with atmosphere-ocean global climate models (AOGCMs), which in some cases may be coupled to a carbon cycle model.
 CMIP5 also recognizes that some groups may wish to perform simulations with unusually high resolution atmospheric models or models with more complete treatments of atmospheric chemistry.
 When computer resources are insufficient to allow a fully coupled simulation, the option is provided to perform so-called "time-slice" experiments of both the present-day (AMIP period) and the future (specifically, the decade 2026-2035).
-In time-slice simulations of the future, projected changes in sea surface temperature (SST) and sea-ice obtained from a fully coupled atmosphere/ocean GCM's simulation will be imposed.
-Some modeling groups (e.g., in weather forecast centers) may also wish to perform some of the experiments in which sea surface temperatures are prescribed.
+In

-6 Hibbard, K. A., G. A. Meehl, P. Cox, and P. Friedlingstein (2007): A strategy for climate change stabilization experiments.
+&lt;sup>6 Hibbard, K. A., G. A. Meehl, P. Cox, and P. Friedlingstein (2007): A strategy for climate change stabilization experiments.
 EOS, 88, 217, 219, 221.
 Also, Meehl, G.A., and K.A.
 Hibbard, 2007: A strategy for climate change stabilization experiments with AOGCMs and ESMs.
 WCRP Informal Report No. 3/2007, ICPO Publication No. 112, IGBP Report No. 57, World Climate Research Programme: Geneva, 35 pp.